SLEsserman/Blogify/README.md

 ## **_Future Updates_**

-- Categories and Tags: Add the ability to categorize blog posts into different topics or assign tags to facilitate easier navigation and content discovery.
+X Categories and Tags: Add the ability to categorize blog posts into different topics or assign tags to facilitate easier navigation and content discovery.
 - Social Sharing: Include social sharing buttons to enable users to share blog posts on various social media platforms.
 - User Following: Implement a feature that allows users to follow other authors and receive updates when they publish new blog posts.
 - Rich Text Editor: Replace the markdown editor with a WYSIWYG editor to provide a more user-friendly writing experience for authors.